THartmanOfTheRedwoods/Java-Assignment-010/README.md

 ## Part 1 - Analyze
 * Add Comments to the Code below and label the following:
   1. Class name
+  1  Student
-  2. All **instance variables/fields** and their data-types
+  2. All **instance variables/fields** and their data-types 2  name is a String and rollNo is an int
-  3. The **Constructor** and the **Constructor Parameters**
+  3. The **Constructor** and the **Constructor Parameters** 3  The constructor is Student(String s, int r);
+  3  The parameters are in the parenthsis, it takes 2.
+One is String s and the other is int r. s is the instance variable name and r is the instance variable for rollNo
   4. Where a **Student** object gets created.
+  4  In the main method.
+Student obj1=new Student("Rambo",21);
   5. Where the **instance variables** value gets set and what its values are.
+  5  They will get set inside the constructor. name = s, and s is the parameter Student will take, and rollNo = r, the other parameter.
-  6. All the instance methods for the class **Student**
+  6. All the instance methods for the class **Student** 6  void methodForDisplay()

 ```java
 class Student{